-At the beginning of this Science section, we noted that even though the industrial food system is a major feature of the contemporary world, one third of the world's population still relies upon traditional, small-scale farming practices.
-Though a declining population on the world stage, many traditional farmers and fishermen possess intimate knowledge of the natural world that is important for the future of life on Earth.
-In many ways, sustainable food systems are attempts to join the wisdom of people working inside traditional food systems with new knowledge from environmental science and technology in order to create a food system that is ecologically sound.
+At the beginning of this Science section, we noted that even though the industrial food system has had a major growth during contemporary times, one third of the world's population still relies upon traditional, small-scale farming practices.
+Though a declining population in the rural world stage, many traditional farmers and fishermen possess intimate knowledge of the natural world that is important for the future of life on Earth.
+In many ways, sustainable food systems are attempts to join the wisdom of people working inside traditional food systems with knowledge from environmental science and technology in order to create a food system that is ecologically sound.
 Here, we will only touch upon five techniques characteristic of sustainable food education and practice today.

 It will take courage to transition from an industrial food system to a sustainable food system.
 In the upcoming Ethics Section there is a discussion about how the moral virtue of courage relates to food.

 One of the most important components of soil management is erosion control and prevention.
-Methods commonly used to prevent erosion include: reduced tillage agriculture, cover cropping, contour planting, terracing, and riparian buffers.
+Methods commonly used to prevent erosion include reduced tillage agriculture, cover cropping, contour planting on hillsides, terracing, and riparian buffers.

-Check out this video about using reduced-tillage systems for organic vegetation production.
+Check out this video about using reduced-tillage systems for organic production.

-Tillage is the agricultural preparation of soil by various mechanical or non-mechanical methods, such as digging, stirring, and overturning.
+Tillage is the agricultural preparation of soil by various mechanical or non-mechanical methods, such as shallow stirring or deep plowing and raking of fragmented soil particles.
 Most tilling methods use a plow to turn a field’s soil over before planting.
 This can help control weeds, aerate soil, and break up compacted soil, allowing for better water penetration and absorption.
-In colder climates, plowing the soil kills many pest insects that normally overwinter in plant residues.
+In colder climates, plowing the soil helps manage pest insects that normally overwinter in plant residues.
 However, plowing also exposes the soil to the erosive forces of wind and water.
 As we have noted above, this has led to a massive loss of fertile soils around the world.

 An alternative to plowing is called reduced-till agriculture.
 This farming method leaves the soil structure intact, decreases compaction and allows a crop’s roots to persist in the soil after harvest.
 It also holds soil in place and allows for greater accumulation organic matter over time as plant roots are decomposed.
 Reduced-tillage is achieved by cutting small slits in the soil’s surface to plant each crop, so that the majority of the soil is left undisturbed.
 Soil erosion is usually reduced substantially by reduced-tillage agriculture.